paulscherrerinstitute/databuffer-ui/docs/reference/url_params_preselect.md

 | ----------------------------- | ------------------------------------------- |
 | Kühlwassertemperatur Rücklauf | `K%C3%BChlwassertemperatur%20R%C3%BCcklauf` |

+## max1 ... max16

+You can specify the Y axis maximum for channels `c1` through `c16`.
+The index number of the label must match the index number of the channel.
+E.g. `max3` will be the label for channel `c3`.

+The default for any channel is to determine the maximum automaticaly.

+## min1 ... min16

+You can specify the Y axis minimum for channels `c1` through `c16`.
+The index number of the label must match the index number of the channel.
+E.g. `min3` will be the label for channel `c3`.

+The default for any channel is to determine the minimum automaticaly.

 ## plotVariation

 The variation of plot to be used.
 Only specific constant values are supported: